seeingtreesintheforest/Compressed-Rule-Ensembles/README.md

 The output tells us, that an important risk transition for diabetes takes place between a BMI of 24.5 and 28.35.
 While it is difficult to interprete the distribution of splitpoints in each rule, most information can be captured by looking at meassures of centrality.
 For example, another way to interpret this rule would be to look at the median, which leads to the interpretation, that the risk transition takes place around a BMI of 26.
 Readily available is the information, that for the covariate mass, there is different areas where the prediction changes.
 Overall the number of interesting covariates and combinations thereof is much more compact in CRE-I compared to pre, making it easier to analyse and interprete the final model.

+# Comparison Soft Rule from CRE with hard rule from RuleFit

 # Influence of the tree generating process, using Random Forest to generate the trees:
 In the following shown is CRE-I-RF which uses the CRE-I settings but random forests to generate the decision rules: